bsn-si/IPEHR-gateway/progress/Milestone_2/4_Chains_of_records.md

 The Filecoin decentralized file storage stores the document using the CID from IPFS.

-The [IPEHR smart contract](https://github.com/bsn-si/IPEHR-blockchain-indexes/blob/develop/contracts/EhrIndexer.sol) records meta-information of the EHR document containing the CID and an encrypted identifier.
-This allows us to record the fact and time of creation of a particular document.
+The [IPEHR smart contract](https://github.com/bsn-si/IPEHR-blockchain-indexes/blob/develop/contracts/EhrIndexer.sol) records meta-information of the EHR document containing the CID, dealCID, minerAddress and an encrypted document UID.
+This allows to fix the fact and time of creation of a particular document.

-The smart contract also implements document versioning logic, allowing to trace the chain from creation to the final version of the document.
+A smart contract contains a repository of information about the versions of documents, which is a stack where new entries are added without the possibility of deleting the previous ones.